YeganeHosseini/file-management-automation/README.md

 # File Management Automation Script

-This Python script automates the process of organizing files in a specified directory.
-It categorizes files by their extensions and moves them into corresponding subfolders (e.g., "Documents", "Images", "Music").
-If a file's type is unrecognized, it is moved to an "Others" folder.
+This Python script automates the organization of files in a specified directory by categorizing files based on their extensions.
+The script moves files into corresponding subfolders (e.g., "Documents", "Images", "Music").
+Unknown file types are moved into an "Others" folder.

 ## Features

-- **Organize files by type**: Files are categorized and moved into folders like `Documents`, `Images`, `Videos`, etc.
+- **Organize files by type**: Files are categorized into folders like `Documents`, `Images`, `Music`, etc.
-- **Unknown file handling**: Files with unknown extensions are moved into an `Others` folder.
+- **Unknown file handling**: Files with unrecognized extensions are moved to an `Others` folder.
 - **Folder creation**: If a folder for a file type does not exist, it is created automatically.
+- **Logging**: The script logs all file movements and errors to a log file (`file_organizer.log`).
+- **Command-line arguments**: The directory to organize is passed as a command-line argument for flexibility.
+- **Scheduled execution**: The script can be scheduled to run periodically using Task Scheduler (Windows) or cron (Linux/macOS).

 ## Supported File Types